Qubes-Community/Contents/docs/customization/windows-gaming-hvm.md

 Short list of things to do to make the GPU passthrough work:

-- In dom0, you edited the file /etc/default/grub to allow PCI hidding for your secondary GPU, and regenerated the grub
+- In dom0, you edited the file `/etc/default/grub` or `/boot/efi/EFI/qubes/xen.cfg` to allow PCI hiding for your secondary GPU, and regenerated the grub if needed
 - You patched your stubdom-linux-rootfs.gz to allow to have more than 3Go of RAMfor your Windows HVM

 ## GRUB modification